Discord-Coding-Community/FFXIV-Macros/Miscellaneous/README.md

 # Miscellanious
+Macros of which don't use skills nor apply to specific classes.

 <img src="https://wallpapercave.com/wp/wp4432959.png" alt="https://wallpapercave.com/wp/wp4432959.png">

-This is where Macros that don't use skills or apply to specific classes are to be placed.

 The format for these Macro `README.md` files is as follows: